SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 - one q: should we have a lab the week before exam?
   - after 2nd lab test, should we possibly not have labs?

+### Overview of last time:
+> Q: What is the main reason we use JSPs?
+> A: Manage the presentation layer, take HTML code blocks out of Java

 ## JSP Page Directive